netobserv/network-observability-operator/docs/FlowCollector.md

-OVNKubernetes contains settings related to ovn-kubernetes.
-This configuration is necessary only if OpenShift Cluster Network Operator is not used / configured.
+Settings related to OVN-Kubernetes CNI, when available.
+This configuration is used when using OVN's IPFIX exports, without OpenShift.
+When using OpenShift, refer to the `clusterNetworkOperator` property instead.

 <table>
     <thead>